code-423n4/2024-01-decent/README.md

 - Fund Accumulation: Other than the UTBFeeCollector, and DcntEth, the contracts are not intended to hold on to any funds or unnecessary approvals.
 Any native value or erc20 flowing through the protocol should either get delivered or refunded.
 - Destination Chain Failures: Transactions that revert on the destination chain can potentially place user’s funds at risk of being lost.
 Any edge cases should be properly handled such that the user is issued a refund on the destination chain.

-## Main invariants

-_Describe the project's main invariants (properties that should NEVER EVER be broken)._

 ## Scoping Details